 There is a reason that animals hibernate in winter guys, but humans instead decide January is a great time to better yourselves.
 No, fools, go inside, finish of those M&S Christmas biscuits, search under your sofa for a lost Celebration and cut the mould off your cheese and get to work.
 Keep your inspirational stationary and your Paperchase postcards for another time, just don’t leave it too late.

-I feel as though a more appropriate blog post would be a list of all the reasons I don’t want to go back to uni.
-Top of the list would be missing out on my family’s cooking.
-I haven’t cooked regularly for 6 weeks straight, I’m not even that good at it, I can make a chilli and a bolgnaise but they’re basically the same thing aren’t they?
-Be a bit sad if I couldn’t make a chilli after making a bolgnaise, when you just add beans and chilli powder.
-Tbh eat your heart out Jamie Oliver, who needs five ingredients when you can have one meal five ways?
-Didn’t think of that trick did ya.
+I feel as though a more appropriate blog post would be a list of all the reasons I don’t want to go back to university, top of the list would be missing out on my family’s cooking.
+I haven’t cooked regularly for 6 weeks and I’m not even that good at it – I can make a chilli and a bolgnaise but they’re basically the same thing aren’t they?
+Be a bit sad if I couldn’t make a chilli after making a bolgnaise, when you just have to add beans and chilli powder.
+Actually, do you know what, eat your heart out Jamie Oliver, who needs five ingredients when you can have one meal five ways?
+Didn’t think of that did ya.

-Potentially the saddest part of returning to York is that I CAN’T BRING MY DOGS.
+Potentially the saddest part of returning to York is that I can’t take my dogs with me.
 WHY GOD WHY.

-Obvs I do love uni.
-I’m excited to see my friends and do all the fun parts of uni, I’m not a completely deranged hermit, not yet anyway, but the work load is not gonna be the one is it.
-To put it in perspective for y’all, I have 14,000 words to write before I finish in May.
+Obviously I do love university.
+I’m excited to see my friends and do all the fun parts, I’m not a complete hobbit, not yet anyway, but the work load is not gonna be the one is it.
+To put it in perspective I have 14,000 words to write before I finish in May.
 14,000.
 I have two so far, JOG ON.

 Side note: Instead I’ve decided to start re-reading the Harry Potter series, I’m absolutely-friggin loving it.
 I do feel I’d only be excited for a term now if you told me it was at Hogwarts, I’ve got half the merchandise already could practically move in tomorrow.